dnatividade/VEINS-tutorials/SUMO/readme.md

 ```
 - Open SUMO-GUI to get lanes names to create the flows:
 - - `sumo-gui map.sumo.cfg`
-- - Capture the names as the animation:
+- - Capture the lanes names as the animation: